jrkosinski/SCSecAudit/list.md

 Using an upgradeable pattern (for example UUPS), while presenting no more or less of a trust issue to the consumer, could satisfy the use case of being an "ejector seat" for a troubled contract, with a lesser degree of exposure.
 So if the answer to the first question was a 'yes' or a 'maybe', then upgradeability could be a potential alternative.

+# Upcoming Article Ideas
+- 3rd party auditing tools (Slither and Mythril)
+- broader steps in security audit
+- drill down to just one single type of attack